deepintdev/deepint-python-sdk/README.md

 ## Installation

 - **install**: `python3 -m pip install deepint`
-- **run tests**: install test dependencies with `python3 -m pip install deepint-sdk[tests]`, then define the enviroment variables `DEEPINT_TOKEN`, `DEEPINT_ORGANIZATION` and `TEST_CSV` (the last one is a CSV file to test the features of the SKD).
+- **run tests**: install test dependencies with `python3 -m pip install deepint[tests]`, then define the enviroment variables `DEEPINT_TOKEN` and `DEEPINT_ORGANIZATION`.
 Finally, go to the tests foleder and run `pytest -vv test.py`
-- **generate doc**: install documentation dependencies with `python3 -m pip install -e deepint-sdk[docs]`, then go to the docs foleder and run `make html`
+- **generate doc**: install documentation dependencies with `python3 -m pip install -e deepint[docs]`, then go to the docs foleder and run `make html`

 ## Documentation
 Visit the documentation page at <a href="https://pypi.org/project/deepint/" target="_blanck">Pypi</a> or <a href="https://deepint-python-sdk.readthedocs.io/en/latest/index.html" target="_blanck">readthedocs</a>

 ## Setup credentials
-Credentials can be set up with one of the following methods (the token is loaded in the priority defined in the order of the following items):
+Credentials can be set up with one of the following methods (the token and instance is loaded in the priority defined in the order of the following items):
- - instance credentials object with the token and organization optional parameters `c = Credentials(token='a token')`
+ - instance credentials object with the token and instance optional parameters `c = Credentials(token='a token', instance='app.deepint.net')`
- - create a environment variable called `DEEPINT_TOKEN` with the token value.
+ - create a environment variable called `DEEPINT_TOKEN` with the token value and another one called `DEEPINT_INSTANCE`.
- - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section the key `token` like in following example
+ - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section the key `token` and the key `instance` like in following example
      ```
      [DEFAULT]
         token=a token
+        instance=host to connect with (if not providen app.deepint.net will be taken by default)
      ```
+Note: If instance is not providen, the default value will be the SaaS instance `app.deepint.net`.

 To learn more about credentials setup, please visit the <a href="https://deepint-python-sdk.readthedocs.io/en/latest/_info/authentication.html" target="_blank" >official documentation<a>.

 ## Usage of main components